Jaycode88/ecofriendlynetwork/README.md

 # [Eco Friendly network](https://ecofriendlynetwork-82b71b042579.herokuapp.com/)
 An Eco friendly eccomerce store selling many diffent items.
-The website was created for people passionat about eco friendly living.
+The website was created for people passionate about eco friendly living.
 The online shop offers products from different brands and it's aim is to encourage people to easy and friendly e-shopping.

 **Code Institute - Milestone Project 4**